siimon/prom-client/README.md

 You can get all metrics by running `register.metrics()`, which will output a string for prometheus to consume.

+`register.metrics()` takes an optional object with a `timestamps` field.
+Setting this to false will strip timestamps from the string.

 ##### Getting a single metric for Prometheus displaying

 If you need to output a single metric for Prometheus, you can use `register.getSingleMetricAsString(*name of metric*)`, it will output a string for Prometheus to consume.